 - Authorise the sale of alcohol between 11pm and 7am

 - Increase the number of hours that alcohol may be sold on any day

 Please be aware that if you are planning on making significant changes to your premises, or if you are changing the nature of your business, you may need to apply for a new premises licence.

 A full variation of an existing premises licence cannot be used to do the following:

-- To vary substantially the physical premises to which it relates.
+- Vary significantly the physical premises to which it relates.
 For example, an extension to the building which will increase the licensable area by 25% or more.
-If you wish to make that type of change to the premises licence, you should make a new premises licence application.
+If you wish to make this type of change you should make a new premises licence application